Tinnitus Treatment

 Tinnitus Due to Hearing Loss

 In cases where hearing loss and tinnitus are both present, hearing aids are usually an effective treatment for the daytime.
-Hearing aids, by raising the level of environmental sounds, help to cover up or “mask” the sound of tinnitus.
+Hearing aids, by raising the level of environmental sounds, help to cover up or “mask” the sound of it.
 Many hearing aids even have a special tinnitus treatment program that can be engaged when necessary.
-This can help mask the sound of tinnitus while not obscuring frequencies commonly associated with human speech—so you can cover up the sound of your tinnitus while still being able to hear others speak clearly.
+This can help mask the sound of tinnitus while not obscuring frequencies commonly associated with human speech—so you can cover up the sound of it while still being able to hear others speak clearly.

 More About Masking

 Masking is an effective treatment for tinnitus with or without accompanying hearing loss.
 Introducing environmental sound can help you to disengage with the sound of your tinnitus.
-Playing music, turning on a box fan, using a white noise machine, and any other method of introducing sound into your environment at a safe volume can cover up the sound of your tinnitus and make it less annoying.
+Playing music, turning on a box fan, using a white noise machine, and any other method of introducing sound into your environment at a safe volume can cover up the sound of your it and make it less annoying.

 Counseling for Tinnitus